-On Friday, I sat down with Tom Clarke and talked about all things The Enemy, the music industry and even the new Arctic Monkeys album.
+One Friday night, I sat down with Tom Clarke in the dingy green room of The Underground.
+We talked about all things The Enemy, the music industry and even the new Arctic Monkeys album.

-My Dad had bought me up listening to the band and it was one of my first ‘big gigs’ and I was so excited.
+My Dad had bought me up listening to the band and The Enemy was one of my first ‘big gigs’.
 At the gig, bassist Andy Hopkins gave me his bass pick – I still have it bluetacked on the inside of my wardrobe door actually.
 In fact, I’ve had Andy’s pick from every Enemy gig I’ve ever been to.

 The Enemy became the soundtrack to my teenage years.
 They were a working class band singing about working class stuff and it just really resonated with me.
 We’ll Live and Die in These Towns as an album, in particular.